l1n/pdfbook2/README.md

     order to discard unnecessary white spaces.
 In this process, all pages are cropped to the same dimensions.
 Extra margins can be defined at the edges of the booklet and in the middle where the binding occurs.

+    Optional fold and cut line guides can be added to help with assembly of the final booklet.

     The OUTPUT is written to INPUT-book.pdf.
 Existing files will be overwritten.
     All input files are processed seperatly.